-- A. WHEREAS MSD International GmbH ("MSDIG"), MSD International Business GmbH ("MSDIB" and, collectively with MSDIG, "MSD"), and RAPT Therapeutics entered into that certain Clinical Trial Collaboration and Supply Agreement November 1, 2018 (the "Agreement").
-This Amendment No. 2 to the Agreement (as defined below), is entered into as of the date of last signature hereunder ("Amendment No.2 Effective Date"), - B. WHEREAS, MSDIG has assigned all its rights and obligations under the Agreement to MSD, in accordance with Section 18 and MSD has accepted and assumed such rights and obligations; and - C. WHEREAS MSD and Rapt Therapeutics desire to amend the Agreement by modifying the following: (a) the address for delivery of notices of MSD; and (b) amending and restating Appendix B (Supply of Compound) of the Agreement; all on the terms and conditions set forth in the Agreement and this Amendment No. 2.
+- A. WHEREAS MSD and RAPT entered into that certain Clinical Trial Collaboration and Supply Agreement dated November 1, 2018 (the "Agreement"). - B. WHEREAS MSD and RAPT desire to amend the Agreement by modifying the following: (a) updating the Preamble to reflect MSD's new address (b) amending and restating Section 22 (Notices); and (c) amending and restating Appendix B (Supply of Compound) of the Agreement; all on the terms and conditions set forth in the Agreement and this Amendment No. 1; and - C. WHEREAS, as of January 1, 2021, MSDIB is the beneficial owner of certain intellectual property rights to the MSD Compound.